-Sharp Instruments in Healthcare Regulations 2013 (4) relate specificity to healthcare employers (and contractors).
-If relevant to a role, employers must provide information and training for staff on specific topics which are all covered in this online needlestick training.
-The topics are.
+Where deemed relevant to a role, employers must provide information and training for staff on a range of specific topics – each of which are all covered in this online needlestick training.

 - What are the risks from injuries involving medical sharps;

 - Explain the benefits and drawbacks of vaccination; and

 - Provide appropriate support to an injured person